sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

    :alt: Jetrail Data Annalysis
    :width: 90%

-Calculate count per month
+Calculate Count per month
 --------------------------
-It calculates count per month using query by SQL Node.
+It calculates the count per month using the query by SQL Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^